rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Advisors
 --------
 Department-appointed advisors to the SSE, if they exist, have the right to vote in elections for Primary Officers.

 Amendments
 ----------
-Any Active member of the Society may propose an amendment to this constitution at any point, to be voted on during the next regularly scheduled election.
+Any Active member of the Society may propose an amendment to this constitution at any point, to be voted on during the next applicable election period.
+If deemed nessecary by the Primary Officers and approved by the department advisor(s), the voting procedure can be held at any point during the semester.

 ### Mandatory Public Forum Period
 The process of drafting an amendment shall be at the discretion of the author.
 The final text for the amendment must be presented in writing to a club advisor or primary officer no later than one week prior to the vote opening.
 All proposed amendments to be included in a general election must be made available in public view for a public forum allowing optionally anonymous comments.
 The forum must be moderated by the Primary Officers, ultimately managed by the Secretary.

 It is recommended, but not required, that amendment authors consult a primary officer or advisor prior to proposal.

 ### Voting Procedure
-No fewer than two-thirds of the votes must approve the ratification amendment, with a minimum of two-thirds of the Society participating in the vote.
+For all semantic changes, no fewer than two-thirds of the votes must approve the ratification amendment, with a minimum of two-thirds of the Society participating in the vote.
+Modification to the SSE Constitution that does not effect the meaning of the document can be approved by a concensus vote amongst the Primary Officers.

 The amendment ballot must include:
  * The final text of the amendment